Skip To Main Content

 What is burnout?

-While you may wonder if burnout is just the result of working overtime for weeks on end, Psychology Today describes burnout differently.
+While you may wonder if burnout is just the result of working overtime for weeks on end, Psychology Today describes burnout link opens in a new window differently.
 Burnout is defined scientifically as “a state of emotional, mental and often physical exhaustion brought on by prolonged or repeated stress.”

 When you understand the holistic definition of burnout, your leadership can better evaluate the workplace and determine how to better assist employees.